What Are Poker Chips

 ---|---|---|

-The inclusion of purple chips in Poker allows players to make larger bets, essential in higher stakes games.
-By having a larger proportion of black and purple chips, the table stays organized even as the pot sizes grow.
+The inclusion of purple chips in Poker allows players to make larger bets, which is essential in higher-stakes games.
+A larger proportion of black and purple chips also keeps the table organised even as the pot sizes grow.

 Example: In a high-stakes game, players often place gigantic bets and raises.
-For instance, one player might raise to $200 (₹16,667) using two black chips.
-In response, another player could re-raise to $1,000 (₹83,333), utilizing a mix of black and purple chips.
+For instance, one player might raise $200 (₹16,667) using two black chips.
+In response, another player could re-raise to $1,000 (₹83,333), utilising a mix of black and purple chips.

 Poker Chip Sets for Tournaments

 Chip Sets vary based on the stakes, type of game (cash vs. tournament), and the number of players.
-Here’s how Poker chip value and colors can be adjusted based on different game types:
+Here’s how Poker chip value and colours can be adjusted based on different game types:

 In tournaments, players start with a set amount of chips, which may not correlate directly with cash.
-Tournaments also use ‘blinds’ that increase over time, requiring a large quantity of chips in a wide range of values.
+Tournaments also use ‘blinds’ that increase over time, requiring many chips in various values.

 Poker Chip Colors | Value (USD) | Value (INR) |